jido/Arcadam/README.md

 --
 ```

 The list of tabs must be in a choice form element.
-The choice value
+A tab choice value
 cannot contain spaces.
 A numbered list can be used instead of a bullet
 list to choose the tab by number, or a description list to choose it by
 description.